My Child Maintenance story

 I gathered information from Companies House, the Land Registry and scoured the internet.
 The information has to be relevant to their company/companies, investments, lifestyle and assets.
 It’s astounding how much people will divulge about their lifestyles and assets on Twitter, Facebook and in interviews when they’re trying to impress the world, even when they have things they’d rather hide.

 Unfortunately, the system requires that the resident/receiving parent provide information about the other parent’s income and assets that they really have no recourse to, so leaving it to the parents to provide this information is ridiculous, to put it mildly.
-If you’re in this position you’ll have to become handy with search engines – see this article on tips to search with Google.
+If you’re in this position you’ll have to become handy with search engines – see this article on tips to become your own private investigator.

 2. I requested a variation.